Gajrela Recipe / Carrot Kheer - Yummy Traditional Page Not Found - Yummy Traditional

 keep-on-stirring-milk

-Now put grated carrots with water into the milk and mix them together, Let them cook for around 10-12 minutes on medium flame, keep stirring occasionally
+Now, put the grated carrots with water into the milk and mix them together.
+Let them cook for around 10-12 minutes on medium flame, stirring occasionally.

 add-grated-carots-to-the-milk

-Once carrots get soft then add sugar and stir to combine well until sugar is dissolved
+Once carrots get soft,n add sugar and stir to combine well until sugar is dissolved.

 add-sugar-to-the-carrots

-Now add half chopped dry fruits and half reserve for use later
+Now add half chopped dry fruits and half reserved for use later

 Further, stir to mix on medium-low flame until everything is incorporated